 With such a huge market for DJ controllers these days, Jamie has clearly tried to make it as easy as possible for aspiring DJs to get started with his online DJ courses – and he’s done a pretty good job!

 As with all the best online DJ schools, they’re courses offer bite size, chronological lessons to help you build a strong foundation of skills.
 Crossfader also have working relationships with the leading hardware manufacturers – Pioneer DJ, Serato, Denon DJ, RANE, and Numark, etc., allowing them to create cutting edge content using the latest tech.

 With 18 courses in total, whilst they’re not a complete solution necessarily, they do offer a cheaper entry point compared to some of the competition, which will surely appeal to the ‘hobbyist’ DJ market.

-As a way of delivering additional value to their students (over 10,000 globally to date), Jamie’s team also provide access to various tools, such as free music download packs, beat matching tools and ‘Crossfader scratching loops’, for example.
+As a way of delivering additional value to their students, Jamie’s team also provide access to various tools, such as free music download packs, beat matching tools and ‘Crossfader scratching loops’, for example.

 Who are their courses best suited to?
-Well, if you’ve just bought a new DJ controller and you’re not sure what to do next, these guys might just be the perfect match.
+Well, if you’ve just bought a new DJ controller and you’re not sure what to do next, these guys might be a good match.
 Same as Digital DJ Tips, they also offer some genre-specific courses (such as the house mixing course), and uniquely, they filter all their courses based on skill-level.

 Their website also has a cool geo-targeting feature, so you should see prices in your local currency.
 Check out they’re full range of courses here.